yaoxkkkkk/SNVcalling/README.md

 └── logs
 ```

 Please storage your resequence data in `raw_data/` folder and genome file in `genome_index/` folder.
-Script files, pipeline files and configuration files can be stored in the way you are used to.
+Script files, pipeline files and configuration files can be stored the way you like.

 ### 2. Prepare the config file